 Perry in Pike County, Illinois — The American Midwest (Great Lakes)

 Location.
-39° 46.979′ N, 90° 44.677′ W. Marker is in Perry, Illinois, in Pike County.
-Marker is at the intersection of Main Street and Cross Street, on the right when traveling east on Main Touch for map.
+39° 46.99′ N, 90° 44.709′ W. Marker is in Perry, Illinois, in Pike County.
+Marker is at the intersection of East Main Street and Federal Street on East Main Street.
+Touch for map.
 Marker is in this post office area: Perry IL 62362, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Potawatomi Trail of Death (within shouting distance of this marker); Veterans Memorial (approx. 0.2 miles away); Cross of Gold Speech (approx. 0.2 miles away); Cobb Family Cabin (approx. 0.3 miles away); General Grant and the 21st IL Regiment (approx. 4.1 miles away); Skinner House (approx. 5.2 miles away); a different marker also named Veterans Memorial (approx. 5.3 miles away); Grant’s March to Naples (approx. 7˝ miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Perry Church of Christ Memorial Park (within shouting distance of this marker); Veterans Memorial (about 700 Cross of Gold Speech (about 700 feet away); Cobb Family Cabin (approx. 0.3 miles away); General Grant and the 21st IL Regiment (approx. 4.2 miles away); Skinner House (approx. 5.3 miles away); Griggsville Fire Bell (approx. 5.3 miles away); a different marker also named Veterans Memorial (approx. 5.3 miles away).
 Touch for a list and map of all markers in Perry.

 Credits.
-This page was last revised on August 10, 2019.
-It was originally submitted on July 28, 2019, by Emily Pursley of Pittsfield, Illinois.
-This page has been viewed 151 times since then.
-Photos: 1, 2. submitted on July 28, 2019, by Emily Pursley of Pittsfield, Illinois.
-3. submitted on July 30, 2019, by Emily Pursley of Pittsfield, Illinois. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 20, 2019.
+It was originally submitted on June 17, 2019, by Emily Pursley of Pittsfield, Illinois.
+This page has been viewed 252 times since then and 23 times this year.
+Photo 1. submitted on June 17, 2019, by Emily Pursley of Pittsfield, Illinois. • Bill Pfingsten was the editor who published this page.